 This doesn’t mean we’re enthusiastic for bloody revolution.
 We don’t seek violence and we place all blame for any violence during the revolution squarely at the feet of the ruling class that sometimes makes it necessary.
 We aim for and work towards a peaceful revolution by building a strong revolutionary organisation.

-by Jonathan Lees, Leicester Marxists
+by Lee Johnson, Leicester Marxists